 Terrorists may attack with little or no warning, targeting foreigners, local security forces, and civilians.
-They can easily cross borders, including in the Lake Chad region; borders may close without notice.

 There are unmapped and undocumented minefields along the borders with both Libya and Sudan.